xsebela/SWI-2019/README.md

 ## SWI 1

-These are materials for the [Software Engineering 1](http://is.mendelu.cz/katalog/syllabus.pl?kod=PEF:SWI1) course, Tuesday group, even-numbered weeks, taught on Mendel University in Brno, fall 2019, led by [@ZitaNemeckova](https://github.com/ZitaNemeckova) and [@himdel](https://github.com/himdel).
+These are materials for the [Software Engineering 1](http://is.mendelu.cz/katalog/syllabus.pl?kod=PEF:SWI1) course, Tuesday group, 11am local time, even-numbered weeks, taught on Mendel University in Brno, fall 2019, led by [@ZitaNemeckova](https://github.com/ZitaNemeckova) and [@himdel](https://github.com/himdel).

 The topic will be Git, the whole semester.

 If you need to contact us, please use the [ManageIQ/welcome](https://gitter.im/ManageIQ/welcome) channel on [Gitter](https://gitter.im).
 (You'll need a github login anyway.)
 Feel free to use that channel to share anything useful you've found :).

 ### Synopsis: